1871fotc/1871fotc.github.io/docs/guided-tours.md

 ## Upcoming guided tours

-Tours are on the first Sunday of each month (March to December) from 10:30am to 12:00.
+Our next tour, **'School’s Out'** is on **Sunday 4 December**.
+We will be telling the stories of some early Queensland school teachers and administrators at their graves.

-Our next tour is on **Sunday 4 December**.
 The tour is limited to 20 people.
 Add it to your calendar.

 [Add to Calendar :fontawesome-regular-calendar-plus:](assets/calendar/fotc-tour-20221204.ics){ .md-button .md-button--primary }